 Ian Burrell – London based drinks enthusiast with his own bar not too far from Camden Town.
 Instrumental in organizing the annual UK Rumfest, and holds the Guinness Record for largest single tasting event (in 2014).
 And he started this list going.
 I meant to go visit his rum bar in December and hoist a few rarities with him, but got drunk on Woods 100 and ended up in Greenwich.

 Ernest Hemmingway – Also known as “Papa” Hemmingway; journalist, war correspondent, writer, deep-sea fisherman, Nobel Prize winning author of superbly spare, masculine tales.
-Popularized rum and rum cocktails during his later life when he resided in Cuba.
+Popularized rum and rum cocktails during his later life when he resided in Cuba, with the amusing side-effect of having every Cuban rum – and quite a few others – claiming to be his favourite and the one he liked best.
 Alas, he killed himself in 1960, but one hopes he had a good rum or three before deciding there was no better rum to be had and he’d better go out on a high note.